tarcinapp/entity-persistence-service/README.md

 # Entity Persistence Service

-🚨 **Entity Persistence Service** is a REST-based backend microservice and a core component of Tarcinapp Suite ([What is Tarcinapp?](#what-is-tarcinapp-post-login-solution)).
-It’s built around a simple yet powerful data model consisting of entities, lists, and reactions — all stored as JSON documents in MongoDB.
+📌 **Entity Persistence Service** is a REST-based backend microservice and a core component of the **Tarcinapp Suite** ([What is Tarcinapp?](#what-is-tarcinapp-post-login-solution)).

-Depending on the use case, an entity can represent a user profile, configuration object, product, blog post, document, campaign, doctor, or even an IoT device.
-Lists serve flexible purposes like wishlists, playlists, shopping carts, saved searches, or collections.
-Reactions model can capture interactions such as likes, ratings, reviews, flags, bookmarks, follows, or IoT measurement signals.
+📌 It is built on a simple yet powerful data model composed of **entities**, **lists**, and **reactions**, each represented as JSON documents stored in MongoDB.

+📌 This generic, extensible model allows developers to represent a wide variety of use cases across different domains by reusing and configuring the same foundational components.

+📌 For example:
+- **Entities** can represent user profiles, configuration objects, blog posts, products, campaigns, documents, or even IoT devices.
+- **Lists** can model playlists, wishlists, saved searches, shopping carts, or collections.
+- **Reactions** can track likes, ratings, flags, reviews, bookmarks, follows, or measurement signals from IoT devices.

+📌 The service significantly reduces **Time-To-Value** for digital products, internal tools, and early-stage startups by solving key backend concerns out-of-the-box.

 <p align="left">
   <img src="./doc/img/models.png" alt="Tarcinapp Data Model">
 </p>

-Each record (entity, list, or reaction) is automatically enriched with a consistent set of system-managed fields (e.g. `_createdBy`, `_createdDateTime`, `_lastUpdatedBy`, `_lastUpdatedDateTime`, `_version`, etc.).
-These fields support traceability, access control, and automation.
+📌 Each record — whether an entity, list, or reaction — is automatically enriched with a consistent set of **managed fields**, including:

-Features:
+- `_createdBy`
+- `_createdDateTime`
+- `_lastUpdatedBy`
+- `_lastUpdatedDateTime`
+- `_version`
+- and more...

+These fields support essential functionality like traceability, access control, and automation logic.

+## Features

-* **Querying data** with advanced and flexible query string notation
+- 🔍 **Advanced querying** via flexible query string notation
-* **Record limits** global, or per user, or context (number of reactions of an entity, or number of entities in a list, or any record having a specific value in a specific property)
+- 📈 **Record limits** by user, type, or custom context (e.g., number of entities in a list)
-* **Uniqueness enforcement** global, or per user or context
+- 🔒 **Uniqueness constraints** across user or global scopes
-* **Response limits** with pagination
+- 📦 **Paginated responses** with configurable limits
-* **Ownership and viewership metadata** to allow gateway application to enforce authorization
+- 👥 **Ownership & viewership metadata** to support role-based access enforcement via gateway
-* **Idempotency** behavior
+- 🌀 **Idempotent operations**, configurable per use case
-* **Visibility configuration** with default visibility settings (e.g., public/protected/private)
+- 🌐 **Visibility levels** (`public`, `protected`, `private`) with default enforcement
-* **Approval** gating via `validFromDateTme` with default approval configuration
+- ✅ **Approval gating** using `validFromDateTime`
-* **Soft deletion** via `_validUntilDateTime`
+- 🗑️ **Soft deletion** via `validUntilDateTime`
-* **Metadata tracking** with `_createdDateTime`, `_createdBy`, `_lastUpdatedDateTime`, `_lastUpdatedBy`, `_version`
+- 🕓 **Full audit metadata tracking** (created/updated timestamps and users)

 ## What is Tarcinapp Post-Login Solution?